 Your business will largely depend on customer feedback.
 Be sure to make your farm safe and clean and ensure that your staff is efficient and helpful.
 Also, have a QR code handy at the exit or end of tours so that it’s easy for customers to leave a review on Yelp.

-25. Wedding Venues
+27. Wedding Venues

 Farms can be idyllic locations, which makes them a big demand for couples that want a beautiful backdrop for their wedding.
-Even small wedding venues can bring in $10,000 or more per year.
+Even small wedding venues can bring up to $10,000 or more per year.
 Converted barns are popular places for ceremonies and receptions.
 Of course, the longer you keep them celebrating on your property, the better your profit, so also think about preparation rooms, cocktail hours, after-party arrangements, and even a rustic honeymoon suite.

 However, it requires more than just clearing out the barn and throwing open the doors.
 Here are some minimum requirements: